Portability Procedures

 No appointment for phone interview will be given if your annual income exceeds the income limits of the Orlando Housing Authority.

-The Orlando Housing Authority may reject households that have been involved in drug-related and/or violent criminal activity within the last five (5) years or who may be on active probation.
-It is the policy of the Orlando Housing Authority to deny program participation to families who have criminal activities within five (5) years as indicated above.
-If you or any household member has any arrest and/or violent criminal activities within the last five (5) years, your portability may be denied, and your port papers will be returned to your Initial Housing Agency.
+The Orlando Housing Authority may reject households that have been involved in drug-related and/or violent criminal activity within the last three (3) years or who may be on active probation.
+It is the policy of the Orlando Housing Authority to deny program participation to families who have criminal activities within three (3) years as indicated above.
+If you or any household member have been convicted of any drug related and/or violent criminal activities within the last three (3) years, your portability may be denied, and your port papers will be returned to your Initial Housing Agency.
 If you are denied, you have the right to request an informal hearing.
-However, the clock will continue to tick on your voucher.
+However, the clock will continue running on your voucher.

 STEP 4: Briefing & Voucher Issuance